 - Beef – I almost always use a well-marbled chuck roast when I’m making pot roast.
 Other cuts you can use are rump roast, bottom round, or brisket flat.

-- Oil – This recipe gave me a perfect excuse to use the beef tallow I already had in the fridge.
+- Fat – This recipe gave me a perfect excuse to use the beef tallow I already had in the fridge.
 You can also use a neutral cooking oil instead.

 - Aromatics – A yellow onion and garlic cloves.

-- Anchovy Paste – A small amount adds a layer of savory “meatiness” without any “fishy” taste.
+- Anchovy Paste adds a layer of savory “meatiness” without any “fishy” taste you can’t get from anywhere else.
 Trust me on this.

-- Worcestershire Sauce – This stuff is basically tangy and savory liquid gold.
+- Worcestershire Sauce is basically tangy and savory liquid gold.
+However, I still have trouble pronouncing it.

 - Molasses – Blackstrap molasses thickens the gravy into a dark, gorgeous glaze.

-- Cheese – I always save the rinds from blocks of Parmigiano Reggiano so I can toss them into the pot roast.
+- Cheese – I always save the rinds from blocks of Parmigiano Reggiano to toss into the pot roast.
 It won’t make the sauce cheesy; it’ll just be incredibly savory, as if it’s been simmering for days.

-- Peppers – A bunch of pepperoncini peppers and their brine are hallmarks of any good Mississippi pot roast recipe.
-Don’t worry—they aren’t very spicy.
+- Pepperoncini peppers and their brine are a signature of any good Mississippi pot roast recipe.
+Don’t worry, they’re not as spicy as you’d think.
+Even I can handle them.

-- Vinegar – Champagne vinegar is what I used, but white vinegar works just as well.
+- Vinegar – Champagne vinegar is what I used, and it is quickly becoming my favorite.
+All the flavors of vinevar without the bite.
+However, white vinegar works just as well.

 - Soy Sauce – I only used 1 teaspoon for a subtle pop of umami.

-- Lemon – Just to bring all the flavors together.
+- Lemon just to bring all the flavors together.
+That little hint of brightness.

 - Herbs and Seasonings – I used fresh dill, salt, and pepper.